Web Analytics Made Easy - Statcounter

 2. Easy care in the sun, with lower water needs.

 • Mazari Palm - Nannorrhops ritchiana has Middle East origins.
-Brilliant for placement along backyard pathways.
+Well suited in Zones 8b-11 with regular watering.
+Even 7-8a where rainfall is scanty.

 1. Gets 20/6m tall & spreads out to 15'/4.5m in sunny backyards.